haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## Some afterthought

 - We haven't talked about the A/B testing model cause A/B test is very expensive both in platform cost and engineer resources.
-A hands-on project should not care too much about A/B test except if you already had a few thousand active users to make A/B testing effective.
+A hands-on project should not care too much about A/B test except if you already had a few hundred thousand active users to make A/B testing effective.

 - Kubernetes cluster is more popular than ECS but needs more maintenance and a dedicated platform engineer to manage a cluster.
 We think the AI team should focus on model and metric rather than platform management, it is better to adopt Kubernetes in large-scale training rather than simple inference.